bassanilab/NeoRanking/README.md

     ```
     bash plot_figure_X.sh
     ```
     The plots in Figures 3 and 4 and Suppl.
-Figure 5 require classifier result files (see above).
+Figure 5requirese classifier result files (see above).

 ### Licence